NYX Cold Brew vs The OG Brew: What's the Difference?

 Which one should you choose?

-- If you want slightly more depth and contrast: The OG Brew
+- You want slightly more depth and contrast

 Bottom line